lwmqn/qnode/README.md

 The lightweight MQTT machine network ([**LWMQN**](https://simenkid.github.io/lwmqn)) is an architecture that follows part of [**LWM2M v1.0**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) specification to meet the minimum requirements of machine network management.

-[**mqtt-shepherd**](https://www.npmjs.com/package/mqtt-shepherd) is an implementation of LWMQN Server and [**mqtt-node**](https://www.npmjs.com/package/mqtt-node) is an implementation of LWMQN Client on node.js.
+[**mqtt-shepherd**](https://github.com/simenkid/mqtt-shepherd) is an implementation of LWMQN Server and this module [**mqtt-node**](https://github.com/simenkid/mqtt-node) is an implementation of LWMQN Client on node.js.
 They are working together into an IoT machine network.
-This client-side **mqtt-node** module is suitable for devices working with the embedded Linux and node.js, such as Linkit Smart 7688, Raspberry Pi and Beaglebone Black, .etc.
+This client module is suitable for devices that can run node.js, such as [Linkit Smart 7688](http://home.labs.mediatek.com/hello7688/), [Raspberry Pi](https://www.raspberrypi.org/), [Beaglebone Black](http://beagleboard.org/BLACK), [Edison](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html) and many more.

-**mqtt-node** uses IPSO definitions as its fundamental of resource organizing on the device.
+**mqtt-node** uses IPSO definitions as its fundamental of resource organizing on devices.
 This document also provides templates of many common devices defined by IPSO [**Smart Objects starter pack 1.0**](http://www.ipso-alliance.org/smart-object-guidelines/), i.e., temperature sensor, humidity sensor, light control. **mqtt-node** is trying to let you build the IoT peripheral machines with no pain.

 #### Acronym
 * **MqttNode**: class exposed by `require('mqtt-node')`